Customizing Pipelines

 image since it comes with both bash and the AWS CLI.

-# my-uploader.yaml
+# lambda-uploader.yaml

 image: amazon/aws-cli:latest